-You can help make the history of space exploration more accessible by participating in one of our four tagging missions for Citizen Archivists.
-And be sure to check out our 60 new space-related historic GIFs on our GIPHY channel to share with your friends on your favorite social platform.
+You can still check out our 60 space-related historic GIFs on our GIPHY channel to share with your friends on your favorite social platform.